 “We are such spendthrifts with our lives, the trick of living is to slip on and off the planet, with the least fuss you can muster.
 I’m not running for sainthood.
 I just happen to think that in life we need to be a little like the farmer, who puts back into the soil what he takes out.” ― Paul Newman

-We must treat our environment in a way that we are able to leave something behind for the future generations.
+We must treat our environment in a way that we are able to leave something behind for future generations.
 This is the concept of sustainability.
 It is not just the way we use our resources, but also the way we manage our waste that determines our future.
 Traditional waste management practices have been damaging the environment, therefore they are getting replaced with sustainable waste management methods.
-The world is facing a challenge of efficiently managing their waste.
+The world is facing the challenge of efficiently managing their waste.
 Dumping the waste in bodies of water or filling up landfills is not an adequate method of getting rid of the waste that is produced.
 It causes a lot of damage to the environment and raises safety concerns.
 What can be done to approach waste management in a sustainable manner?
 Let us find out.

 Become Part of The Solution